Fall 2020 GreenScape "Make a Difference Day" will be held Saturday, October 24!

 GreenScape is a city and community partnership investment of beautification, clean-up, and planting in public spaces throughout the City of Annapolis.
 GreenScape was founded through the efforts of former Mayor Ellen Moyer and the Annapolis Recreation and Parks Advisory Board.
 Since 1991, hundreds of projects have been initiated and adopted by individuals, community groups and neighborhood associations.
 GreenScape takes place each spring with additional endeavors in the fall during the national Make a Difference Day, a national effort encouraging groups and individuals to volunteer in their community to improve the lives of others.

-Thank you to all of the volunteers that joined us Saturday, October 26, 2019 and participated in “Make a Difference Day” by volunteering for the City’s fall GreenScape project.
-Starting in fall 2018, the City has participated in the Journey North Tulip Test Garden program during the GreenScape "Make a Difference Day" project.
-This is an effort in which you can help scientists track season and climate changes around the world -- when your tulips emerge and bloom, you will announce the arrival of spring in Annapolis!
+Each fall, the City participates in the Journey North Tulip Test Garden program during the GreenScape "Make a Difference Day" project.
+This is an effort in which you help scientists track season and climate changes around the world -- when your tulips emerge and bloom, you announce the arrival of spring in Annapolis!

 Shiley Park Dedication